stefs304/mhclovac/README.md

 ![mhclovac-modeling-method-figure.png](research/figures/mhclovac-modeling-figure.png)

-Once the physicochemical profile is obtained, it can be further reduced to the fixed number of discrete points.
+Once the physicochemical profile is obtained, it is further reduced to the fixed number of discrete points.
 To give an example, two ligands of HLA-A*02:01 are modeled, an 8-mer LLDVTAAV  and 11-mer FLFDGSPTYVL (Figure 1.b and 1.c).
 By sampling the modeled profiles at equal intervals their profiles are reduced to 10 discrete points each (Figure 1.d and 1.e), which are used as input features for prediction model.

 #### Prediction model
-MHCLovac uses a collection of out-of-the-box machine learning algorithms from scikit-learn python library.
+MHCLovac uses a collection of out-of-the-box regression algorithms from `scikit-learn` python library with mostly default parameters.
-The prediction model returns binding scores in form of log transformed binding affinity (1 – log50k(ic50)).
+The prediction model returns binding scores in form of log transformed binding affinity (1 – log50k(affinity)).

 #### Feature selection
 Since the Aaidex database contains more than 500 entries, to reduce the number of physicochemical properties needed to model, the following selection method is implemented.
 For each physicochemical property index, the binding model was trained and evaluated using r2 score for each MHC allele, and the average score across all alleles was calculated.
-The indexes were sorted based on the average score in decreasing order.
+The indexes were sorted based on the average score in descending order.
-Starting from the top scoring index (selected by default), each next index was compared to the previously selected ones for correlation coefficient.
+Starting from the highest scoring index (selected by default), each next index was compared to the previously selected ones for correlation coefficient.
-Only if correlation coefficient with all indexes from selection was in range [-0.3, 0.3] the new index was added to the selection.
+Only if correlation coefficients with all indexes from selection were in range [-0.3, 0.3] the new index was added to the selection.
-This resulted in total of 9 indexes (table 1) which had high scoring potential and were also low-correlated between themselves.
+This resulted in total of 9 indexes (table 1) which had high prediction potential and were also low-correlated between themselves.

 | Accession number  | Title | Average r2 score |
 | ------------- | ------------- | ------------ |